Robot / Doll Fetish

 Clinical & mythic lineage

-- 20th century: The clinical term agalmatophilia, from Greek ágalma ("statue, votive image") plus -philía ("love"), is a comparatively modern medicalization of this long-attested statue-eroticism; standard references note that it overlaps but is not identical with Pygmalionism, which emphasizes the fantasy of the figure coming to life.
+- c.
+1930: The clinical term agalmatophilia, from Greek ágalma ("statue, votive image") plus -philía ("love"), settled into use as a comparatively modern medicalization of this long-attested statue-eroticism.
+Standard references note that it overlaps but is not identical with Pygmalionism, which emphasizes the fantasy of the figure coming to life.

 Cultural & subcultural evolution

-- Late 1990s onward: As internet access widened, the community migrated from Usenet to web forums and image archives, supporting a rich tradition of ASFR fiction and art.
+- Late 1990s onward: As internet access widened, the community migrated from Usenet to web forums and image archives, supporting a durable tradition of ASFR fiction and manipulated art.

 - 2001: Filmmaker Allison de Fren documented the subculture in a short film titled ASFR, later expanding her academic study of "technofetishism"; this remains one of the few sustained scholarly treatments.
-Across the period, documentation has stayed chiefly case-based, qualitative, and self-reported rather than the product of large clinical studies.
+Documentation has stayed chiefly case-based, qualitative, and self-reported rather than the product of large clinical studies.
 As lifelike companion dolls and humanoid robotics have advanced, cultural visibility has grown.

 In practice